 The Leap from swimming and painting to writing

 Think about how you can spend the next year working on your writing technique alone, never knowing if it is measuring up or not knowing how to stop gulping all that water, not knowing where there might be shortcuts.
-Alternately, you can spend the next months with a coach or a group of thoughtful writers and a master writer who is also skilled at teaching.
+Alternately, you can spend the next months with a coach who is also skilled at teaching.
 You can learn quickly the techniques to write memoir that will enable you to move on to telling your story, to delivering your message.

 Please share on one or more of the social media below.
 Help spread the word about memoir writing.
 I can’t do it without you.